LucasDelfino92/morrowindsharp/mendedmw.md

 - [**No More Stage Diving - Desele's Dancing Girls**](https://www.nexusmods.com/morrowind/mods/47738) by Pherim: keeps the girls in Desele's House of Earthly Delights from dancing off the stage by making them not greet the player as he approaches them.
   - Only install the **No More Stage Diving** main file.
   - Hide/deactive **NoMoreStageDiving_TalkativeGirls.esp**.
+- [**Quest Skill Reward Fix**](https://www.nexusmods.com/morrowind/mods/48269) by Merzasphor: makes the game treat skill increases from quests as if there were raised via normal means, solving numerous problems with how the game treats these skill increases.
+- [**Skill Increase GMST Fix**](https://www.nexusmods.com/morrowind/mods/48029) by Merzasphor: fixes several engine bugs related to GMSTs used when raising skills via NPC training and skill books.
+  - Note that if you are playing a straight vanilla game, then you don't really need this mod.
+But if you decide to install mods that modify the GMSTs for level ups, you will most definitely want to install this.
+All in all it's better to install it just in case.

 ### OPTIMIZATION